 What kind of fee do Bail Bond Agents require?
 This will vary from state to state but a rough average across the country is about 8-10%.
 This fee is like a service charge for the bail bond agent to help, next you’ll need to work out a way to ensure the amount of the bond.
 Most companies require collateral equal to or greater than the amount of the bail.
 This too will vary but the most commonly accepted forms are items like real estate, jewelry, personal credit, or stocks and bonds.

 What If I Can’t Afford Bail?
 Depending on the charges the accused is facing, this is a pretty common occurrence.
 When trying to get your loved one released from jail, there are a couple of different options you can pursue.
 If you don’t have the cash to post the full amount of the bail, you may be able to offer property such as a home with the court.
 If this is not possible, your best bet is to get a bail bond in Fayette County.
 The company’s agents can work with you to get the amount of bail posted for a fee.

 What Can Be Used as Collateral in a Bail Bond?
-While this may vary a bit from company to company the most commonly accepted collateral include:
+While this may vary a bit from company to company, the most commonly accepted collateral includes: